bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- Light Rain
+- Partly Cloudy
-- 90% humidity
+- 91% humidity
-- 8 mph wind
+- 5 mph wind
-- 55% cloud cover
+- 53% cloud cover
 - 41 AQI 🟩
 - 0.23 inches of rain in the past 24 hours
 - 0.3 inches of rain expected in the next 48 hours